apache/shardingsphere/docs/blog/content/material/database.en.md

 +++
-title = "How to construct the distributed database" weight = 6 chapter = true
+title = "5.How to construct the distributed database" weight = 6
+chapter = true
 +++